23subbhashit/Text-Summarization-using-RAG-LLama3.0/README.md

 - **Graph Database:** Focuses on retrieving **connected relationships** and entities relevant to the question.

 Both methods aim to provide useful context to the LLM for generating high-quality responses.

+# Graph Databases vs. Vector Databases in RAG

+Graph Databases are favored for Retrieval Augmented Generation (RAG) when compared to Vector Databases.
+While Vector Databases partition and index data using LLM-encoded vectors, allowing for semantically similar vector retrieval, they may fetch irrelevant data.
+Graph Databases, on the other hand, build a knowledge base from extracted entity relationships in the text, making retrievals concise.
+However, it requires exact query matching which can be limiting.
+A potential solution could be to combine the strengths of both databases: indexing parsed entity relationships with vector representations in a graph database for more flexible information retrieval.
+It remains to be seen if such a hybrid model exists.
+After retrieving, you may want to look into filtering the candidates further by adding ranking and/or fine ranking layers that allow you to filter down candidates that do not match your business rules, are not personalized for the user, current context, or response limit.

+## Process of RAG

+1. **Vector Database Creation**:
+   RAG starts by converting an internal dataset into vectors and storing them in a vector database (or a database of your choosing).

+2. **User Input**:
+   A user provides a query in natural language, seeking an answer or completion.

+3. **Information Retrieval**:
+   The retrieval mechanism scans the vector database to identify segments that are semantically similar to the user’s query (which is also embedded).
+These segments are then given to the LLM to enrich its context for generating responses.

+4. **Combining Data**:
+   The chosen data segments from the database are combined with the user’s initial query, creating an expanded prompt.

+5. **Generating Text**:
+   The enlarged prompt, filled with added context, is then given to the LLM, which crafts the final, context-aware response.